 Gathering all of the different documents, getting your resume and personal statement together, and filling out an application can be really stressful.
-To help you get organized and reduce your stress, we’ve put together this checklist of documents you will need to complete the Foreign Affairs IT Fellowship application.
-This checklist also includes helpful tips.
-To download and print the checklist, click the Download Now button.
+To help you get organized and reduce your stress, we’ve put together this checklist of documents, along with some tips, for completing the Foreign Affairs IT Fellowship application.

 ☐ Proof of Citizenship

 - Proof of Citizenship includes either a scan of your U.S. passport, birth certificate, or certificate of naturalization.
 All applicants must be U.S. citizens at the time they submit their application.

 ☐ All transcripts from all college and university-level coursework

 - Request or download your unofficial school transcripts.

 - Don’t forget to include study abroad or college exchange programs.

 ☐ A professional resume

 - Your Personal Statement should be 750 words or less.

 - Review the “12 Dimensions” of a successful Foreign Service Specialist.